99x/github-manager/README.md

 - Fork the repository.
 - Clone the forked repository.
-- Create your own branch.
+- Create and work on your own branch.
 - Create tests and make sure tests pass on travis.
-- Usage section of Readme should be update for new features
+- Usage section of Readme should be update for new features.
 - Create a pull request with changes made.

 To run existing tests provide `USER_NAME` and `USER_PASS` environment variables with GitHub account for testing(or just `USER_NAME` for unit tests).